Your configs deserve

 Done. "database-config" is live on staging.

-Your AI tools manage your configs
+Your AI tools manage your configs and secrets

 Claude Desktop, Claude Code, Cursor, Windsurf — any MCP-compatible client connects instantly.